 On May 8, 2019, we hosted the Midwest Mobility from Poverty Convening, bringing together universities and partners from across the Midwest to learn effective strategies from universities’ existing partnerships and explore how to expand their work.

 This project is supported by the Bill & Melinda Gates Foundation.

-The Midwest Mobility from Poverty Network is bringing together journalists and academic researchers from across the nation and Midwest for this virtual conference to promote in-depth, impactful, and solutions-oriented media coverage of poverty-related issues.
+The Midwest Mobility from Poverty Network brought together journalists, academic researchers and practitioners from across the nation and Midwest for a virtual conference series to promote in-depth, impactful, and solutions-oriented media coverage of poverty-related issues.

 While academic research contributes to a deeper understanding of poverty-related issues, the media is uniquely positioned to share those findings and shape how policymakers, community leaders, and the general public think about poverty.
 Coverage of economic mobility issues is all the more urgent as income inequality in the U.S. reached a record-high in 2019.